Aprepitant: Synthesis

 Shortly after Merck initiated research into reducing the severity and likelihood of chemotherapy-induced nausea and vomiting, researchers discovered that aprepitant is effective in prevention.
 Researchers worked on coming up with a process to create aprepitant, and within a short period they came up with effective synthesis of the substance.
 This original synthesis was deemed to be workable and proved to be a crucial step in achieving commercialization; however, Merck decided that the process was not environmentally sustainable.
 This was due to the original synthesis requiring six steps, many of which needed dangerous chemicals such as sodium cyanide, dimethyltitanocene, and gaseous ammonia.
 In addition to this, for the process to be effective cryogenic temperatures were needed for some of the steps and other steps produced hazardous byproducts such as methane.
 The environmental concerns of the synthesis of aprepitant became so great that Merck research team decided to withdraw the drug from clinical trials and attempt to create a different synthesis of aprepitant.

 The gamble of taking the drug out of clinical trials proved to be successful when shortly afterwards the team of Merck researchers came up with an alternative and more environmentally friendly synthesis of aprepitant.
 The new process works by four compounds of similar size and complexity being fused together.
 This therefore is a much simpler process and requires only three steps, half the number of the original synthesis.

 The new process begins by enantiopure trifluoromethylated phenyl ethanol being joined to a racemic morpholine precursor.
 This results in the desired isomer crystallizing on the top of the solution and the unwanted isomer remaining in the solution.
 The unwanted isomer is then converted to the desired isomer through a crystallization-induced asymmetric transformation.
 By the end of this step a secondary amine, the base of the drug, is formed.

 The second step involves the fluorophenyl group being attached to the morpholine ring.
-Once this has been achieved the third and final step can initiated.
-This step involved a side chain of triazolinone being added to the ring.
-Once this step has been successfully completed a stable molecule of aprepitant has been produced.
+Once this has been achieved the third and final step can be initiated.
+This step involves a side chain of triazolinone being added to the ring.
+Once this step is successfully completed a stable molecule of aprepitant has been produced.

 This more streamlined route yields around 76% more aprepitant than the original process and reduces the operating cost by a significant amount.
-In addition, the new process also reduces the amount of solvent and reagents required by about 80% and saving an estimated 340,000L per ton of aprepitant produced.
+In addition, the new process also reduces the amount of solvent and reagents required by about 80% and saving an estimated 340,000 L per ton of aprepitant produced.

 The improvements in the synthesis process have also decreased the long-term detriment to the natural environment associated with the original procedure, due to eliminating the use of several hazardous chemicals.